 However, this system not only applies to equipment rentals.
 It can also be an effective feature for teachers that want to avoid double-bookings.
 For example, a teacher may have built their entire lesson plan around using a projector, only to find that it is unavailable.

 With an asset module booking system in place, teachers are able to:

 Build a check-in/check-out system for key assets such as laptops and projectors

 Create a shared calendar to highlight which assets and classrooms are available

 Create unique booking forms for each asset type and each department

 Operate a portal login for staff to use that can also require administrative approval

-The use of Internet of Things (IoT)-enabled devices can help improve the time management of inventory counts across each faculty department.
-They can also be used to help track visitors and parents around school grounds.
+The use of the Internet of Things (IoT) can help improve the time management of inventory counts across each faculty department.
+IoT devices can also be used to help track visitors and parents around school grounds.